Quantum homomorphic encryption for circuits of low $T$-gate complexity: Scheme : -gate Computation Using Entanglement

-The cost of this construction is that each $\tgate$-gate adds to the complexity of the decryption procedure, since, in particular, for each $\rgate$-gate, we must perform a possible $\pgate$-correction and a measurement on an auxiliary qubit.
-In addition, we cannot evaluate the key-polynomials, nor the $f_t$, until the variables $k_t$ have been measured, so this evaluation must take place in the decryption phase, increasing the dependence on $R$, the number of $\tgate$-gates.
-We make this dependence precise in Theorem~\ref{cor:EPR-dec-complexity}.\looseness=-1
+The cost of this construction is that each $\tgate$-gate adds to the complexity of the decryption procedure, since, in particular, for each $\tgate$-gate, we must perform a possible $\pgate$-correction and a measurement on an auxiliary qubit.
+In addition, we cannot evaluate the key-polynomials, nor the $f_t$, until the variables $k_t$ have been measured, so this evaluation must take place in the decryption phase, increasing the dependence on $R$, the number of $\tgate$-gates, to $O(R^2)$\iftoggle{crypto}{ (see full version \cite{BJ15}).}{} \iftoggle{crypto}{}{We make this dependence precise in Thm.~\ref{cor:EPR-dec-complexity}.}\looseness=-1